 Section 6.
-Emergency Towing and Starting, gives instructions for towing your truck in an emergency and for using battery jumper cables to start your truck in an emergency.
+Emergency Starting and Towing, gives instructions for towing your truck in an emergency and for using battery jumper cables to start your truck in an emergency.

 Section 7.
-Planned Maintenance, describes the PM (Planed Maintenance) program.
+Planned Maintenance and Lubrication, describes the PM (Planed Maintenance) program.

 Section 8.
-Information for LPG, explains the method of operation HYUNDAI forklift that is powered by LPG.
+Information for LPG, explains the method of operating HYUNDAI forklift that is powered by LPG.